 - Mash them.
 If the potatoes are mushy then the vadas may break.
 So cook them just al dente.

-- Mix together sabudana, mashed potato, peanuts, green chili, salt, cumin and coriander leaves.
+- Mix together sabudana, mashed potato, peanuts, green chili, ginger, salt, cumin and coriander leaves.
 Add lemon juice (optional) and mix well.

 - If the dough turns sticky, then just grease your finger lightly.